 This is another important aspect of the festive celebrations in Andhra Pradesh.
 Haridaasulu also beg alms mostly rice grains and these men are very much different in their costume which resembles the costume of Naarada Mahaamuni.
 These men hold a small Veena - the stringed musical instrument on one hand and chidatalu - a pair of wooden blocks used as cymbals in the other hand.

 The hard yellow shell (out covering) of yellow pumpkin (tiya gummadi) is placed on his head.
 He uses this as a container and accepts grains in it.
 When the lady of the house comes out with handful of grains, Haridasu bends down on his knees and the lady pours the grains in this pumpkin-shell container.
-Then, he bless her sayings the words 'Krishnaarpan' which means 'offered to Lord Krishna'.
+Then, he blesses her sayings the words 'Krishnaarpan' which means 'offered to Lord Krishna'.

 Bhogi Pallu